-Lymphatic Cancer Awareness Week runs from 15-21 September 2014 and we're going to use the chance to make some noise and raise awareness of lymphoma.
-There are so many ways you can get involved with Lymphatic Cancer Awareness Week too:
+This year, Lymphatic Cancer Awareness Week ran from 15-21 September 2014 and we took the chance to make some noise and raise awareness of lymphoma.

 Take a #purpleselfie